bundlewrap/bundlewrap/docs/content/guide/secrets.md

 ## .secrets.cfg

-When you run initially ran `bw repo create`, a file called `.secrets.cfg` was put into the root level of your repo.
+When you initially ran `bw repo create`, a file called `.secrets.cfg` was put into the root level of your repo.
 It's an INI-style file that by default contains two random keys BundleWrap uses to protect your secrets.

 <div class="alert alert-danger">You should never commit <code>.secrets.cfg</code>.
 Immediately add it to your <code>.gitignore</code> or equivalent.</div>